AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 * **Prefill a form:** [!DNL AEM Forms] provide a service to fill a form with existing customer data based on a criteria to fasten the form filling process and reduce the abandon rate.

 * **Submit actions:** [!DNL AEM Forms] provides several submit actions to allow you to persist and process captured data.
 Apart from saving data to a data store, you can also send data to a REST endpoint, or email the data.
-You can also develop custom submit actions.
-Custom submit actions help you perform actions specific to your organization before submitting the data.
+You can also develop custom submit actions to perform some actions specific to your business.

-* **Business Processes:** You can use AEM Workflows to create business processes and automate operations.
+* **Business processes automation:** You can use AEM Workflows to create business processes and automate operations.
 For example, starting an approval and rejection workflows on submission of an adaptive form.

 * **Schema-compliant data:** You can create adaptive forms to produce schema-compliant data.
 It helps you submit captured data to existing processes without any, or minimal modifications.
 You can use strict or transitional schema definitions for your schema.